 For example, if you are hungry, eat discreetly so as not to distract and annoy your neighbours.
 So avoid eating crisps, the noise of which will drive some of your neighbours crazy, or eating food that smells too unpleasant (such as garlic, onions or durian for the braver ones).
 In general, food smells in the office can quickly become unpleasant, so it's best to eat outside when possible!

 Be discreet!
-Put your phone on silent to avoid the ringing disturbing others.
+Put your phone on silent to prevent the ringing from disturbing others.
 If possible, make your calls in a quiet, soundproof area.
 Ideally, your open space should be equipped with acoustic furniture for this purpose.
-To find out more about this, you can consult our page on phone boxes.
-And if you have no choice but to make phone calls in the open space, get a headset with a microphone and try not to speak too loudly.
-And above all, don't put the speakerphone on: your colleagues probably don't want to know the content of every call you make. :) If you need to communicate with one of your open-space colleagues who is at the other end of the stage, send them a message or go and see them rather than using your voice and disturbing everyone else.
+To learn more about this, you can consult our page on phone boxes.
+And if you have no choice but to make a phone call in the open space, get a headset with a microphone and try not to speak too loudly.
+Above all, don't put the speakerphone on: your colleagues probably don't want to know the content of every call you make.
+If you need to communicate with one of your open-space colleagues who is located at the other end of the set, send them a message or go see them rather than using your voice and disturbing everyone else.